hanabi/hanabi.github.io/Empty_Clues.md

 * Normally, a clue is allowed to touch a single card as a 1-for-1.
 However, this does not apply to empty clues.
 Empty clues must be better than this.
 * At a bare minimum, an empty clue must either:
-  * Get two brand new cards blind-played (as a 2-for-1)
+  * get two brand new cards blind-played (as a 2-for-1)
-  * Get one brand new card blind-played (as a 1-for-1) and *Prompt* at least one card that would not have played otherwise
+  * get one brand new card blind-played (as a 1-for-1) and *Prompt* at least one card that would not have played otherwise

 ### Empty Finesses